 What is the census?

-The census in the UK is an essential survey that gives us the most accurate estimate of all people and households in the country.
-It is the largest survey in the country.
+The census is a survey that takes place every 10 years.
+It gives us the most accurate estimate of all the people and households in England and Wales.

-Your local authority and other public bodies
+Local authorities and other public bodies

 This is because it gives them the information they need to:

-plan and run services, such as schools, health services, roads and libraries
+- plan and run services, such as schools, health services, roads and libraries

 Lots of companies use census information to help them understand their customers.
 For example, a supermarket chain might use census population data to help decide where to open a new store.